Aldridge-Abaasa/Unconstrained-Optimisation/README.md

 - Reinforcement Learning: Enhancing agent efficiency in resource-constrained settings.
 - Quantization and Pruning: Advanced model compression techniques for real-world edge deployment.

+Other investigations: (Maybe; adapted for edge AI:)

+- Model Compression: Techniques like quantization, pruning, and knowledge distillation make models smaller and faster, suitable for low-power devices.
+Introducing these in the project could bridge it toward edge-specific optimization.

+- Real-Time Inference: Edge AI often demands real-time or near-real-time processing, meaning that the project could benefit from evaluating the latency impact of different optimizations.
+Testing the runtime speed and inference latency on different hardware (or emulations of edge devices) would make it more applicable to edge contexts.

+- Energy Efficiency: Edge devices prioritize energy-efficient operations.
+Adding sections to this project that measure and reduce computational costs, or apply energy-aware optimization techniques, would enhance its relevance.

+- Resource Constraints: Typical edge devices have limited memory and compute resources.
+You could incorporate techniques like low-rank factorization, feature selection, or hardware-specific optimizations (e.g., using integer math for quantized models on compatible hardware) to make models more compact and efficient for edge use.

+Deployment Scenarios: Edge AI typically requires models to be tested in decentralized or distributed environments, which often involves managing constraints like intermittent connectivity or limited device control.
+Including a section on deploying and managing models in edge environments could round out this project.